glouw/RII/README.md

     g = [ (u8) 65, (u8) 66, (u8) 67, (u8) 68 ];
 }
 ```
-Lists are not contiguous in memory, and thus support the mixing of types (see variable `d`).
+Lists are not contiguous, and thus support the mixing of types (see variable `d`).
 Strings are lists of characters (see variables `e`, `f`, or `g`, are the same).
 Dictionary keys can only be direct strings.

 ## Roman Script Object Notation (RSON)

-RII introduces RSON, which merely extends the JavaScript Object Notation (JSON) with
+Roman II introduces RSON, which merely extends the JavaScript Object Notation (JSON) with
-the aforementioned basic RII types.
+the aforementioned basic Roman II types.

 ```
 main()